lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 Today, we want to talk about the **Composite Reuse Principle** which states that when it comes to reusing code to avoid duplication, it’s in most cases best to prefer **composition over inheritance**.
 Or, to be more precise, to prefer **object composition** over **class inheritance**.

+This is a universal principle.
+It's not specific to Swift.
+You can apply it to any object-oriented programming language, such as Java, C++, Python, or C#.
+But of course we're speaking Swift here at *Swift for Pirates*.

 ### The Problem: Duplicated Code

 Let’s say we have three types of ships.